jonathanhogg/flitter/docs/windows.md

 option](install,md#running-flitter).
 This can be useful for running tests or for saving output to files without opening a window.

-`!window` and `!offscreen` nodes support the following specific attributes:
+`!window` and `!offscreen` nodes support the following specific attribute:

-`linear=` [ `true` | `false` ]
-: This specifies the whether linear or logarithmic color-handling is desired.
-This only affects the behaviour of [`!canvas` 2D drawing](canvas.md#canvases) nodes.
-All other color processing in the pipeline assumes linear color-handling.

 `colorbits=` [ `8` | `16` | `32` ]
 : This specifies the default bit depth of output texture color channels for the window rendering tree.
 If not specified, it defaults to `16` bits.
-The color depth of `!window` and `!offscreen` frame-buffers cannot be controlled and is OS-defined.
+The color depth of the actual `!window` screen frame-buffer cannot be controlled and is OS-defined.

 The default shader program behaviour for `!window` and `!offscreen` is the same